EJNAR KANDING (b. 1965)

 His works has been released on several albums, such as the numbered albums titled “…unsägliche Stelle” (1997) of his debut concert with the Danish ensemble Figura, “Profundización de Azul” (2001) – an entire album of Kanding’s music inspired by his many travels with ensemble Contemporánea to five South American countries in the late 90s, “Flug der Farben” (2012) with chamber and solo works composed for Contemporánea in the course of a 10 years period and the 2013 release of “Auxiliary Blue”, Dacapo, which marks a five year long collaboration with Frank Bretschneider (DE).

 Kanding’s curiosity, openness and an urge to try out new territories have led to collaboration with artists where the border between musical and visual has been challenged.
-This is realized in the concert exhibitions with painter Nes Lerpa, the almost three-hour-long musical theatre “Happy in Dorado City” with director Wolfgang Häntsch (Berlin), a surrealistic dance performance with choreographer Camilla Stage and the installation “Rerememberer” by Suzanne Bocanegra (NYC) for improvised real-time processing by Kanding, improvising accordionist Frode Andersen, 50 violin-playing non-violinists and extreme amplified weaver.
+This is realized in the concert exhibitions with painter Nes Lerpa (a many years long collaboration), the almost three-hour-long musical theatre “Happy in Dorado City” with director Wolfgang Häntsch (Berlin), a surrealistic dance performance with choreographer Camilla Stage and the installation “ReRememberer” by Suzanne Bocanegra (NYC) for improvised real-time processing by Kanding, improvising accordionist Frode Andersen, 50 violin-playing non-violinists and extreme amplified weaver.

 Also Kanding’s role as artistic leader of the ensemble Contemporánea has made it possible for audiences to experience his music at very diverse platforms such as the nightclub Nice T, Buenos Aires; an outdoor concert on the Andes Mountains, Bogotá; in David Lang’s flat (NYC), that has a scene for intimate performances, jazz club Blå, Oslo; night club Rust, Copenhagen and in the raw cement construction of the Danish Broadcasting Corporation’s new radio house, when only the building’s supporting parts were finished.
 The physical frames of the music have been prioritised, just like the performances’ content has been thought through holistically.

-Kanding’s music is also appreciated in the traditional new music context and has been selected for prominent festivals such as International Computer Music Conference (2001, 2004, 2010), International Society for Contemporary Music (2002, 2008), Festival Synthése, Nordic Music Days, Up North, and Interactive Arts Performances Series at New York University etc. Besides the Danish Arts Foundation’s three-year stipend and numerous work grants, Kanding has received several commissions by a string of international ensembles such as Osiris Trio (NL), Harry Sparnaay Trio (NL), Crash ensemble (IR), Cikada ensemble (NO), ensemble Ars Nova (SE), ensemble Adapter (DE) and Transit ensemble (NYC), as well as the Danish ensembles Figura, Athelas, Alpha Trio, Copenhagen Art Ensemble, Messerkvartetten and so on.
+Kanding’s music is also appreciated in the traditional new music context and has been selected for prominent festivals such as International Computer Music Conference (2001, 2004, 2010), International Society for Contemporary Music (2002, 2008), Festival Synthése, Nordic Music Days, Up North, and Interactive Arts Performances Series at New York University etc. Besides the Danish Arts Foundation’s three-year stipend and numerous work grants, Kanding has received several commissions by a string of international ensembles such as Osiris Trio (NL), Harry Sparnaay Trio (NL), Crash ensemble (IR), Cikada ensemble (NO), ensemble Ars Nova (SE), ensemble Adapter (DE), Transit ensemble (NYC), ACME (NYC), SONAR Quartett (DE), Quinteto del Fuego (CH), The Six Tones (SE), Black Page Orchestra (AT) as well as the Danish ensembles Figura, Athelas, Alpha Trio, Copenhagen Art Ensemble, Messerkvartetten, Ensemble Midtvest.